The Axiom of Consent: Authorization, Friction, and Multi-Agent Coordination

 \begin{definition}[Volatility-Based Friction] The friction in market domain $d$ at time $t$ is proxied by:

 where $\sigma_{\text{realized}}$ is realized volatility (e.g., annualized standard deviation of returns) and $\sigma_{\text{baseline}}$ is baseline volatility during stable periods. \end{definition}

-The 5.7$\times$ volatility differential documented in \citet{farzulla2025mra} exemplifies this operationalization: infrastructure events generate friction ratios near 5.7, regulatory events generate lower friction ratios near 1.0--2.0.
-This empirical figure is taken from that event-study analysis; the present paper uses it illustratively rather than as a required premise for the theoretical framework.
+The 4.88$\times$ volatility differential reported in \citet{farzulla2026multimoment} exemplifies this operationalization: under the curated event screen, infrastructure events carry a conditional-variance response roughly 4.9$\times$ that of regulatory events.
+This empirical figure is taken from that event-study analysis---where it is a directional point estimate rather than a statistically significant effect under dependence-robust inference---and the present paper uses it illustratively rather than as a required premise for the theoretical framework.

 \textbf{GARCH specifications.} For time-series analysis, friction dynamics can be modeled through conditional volatility:

 where friction enters as an exogenous regressor in the variance equation.